๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ“

-Defective Notice
+Defective Notice / Improper Service

 Wrong notice period, improper service, or missing required information.
-Massachusetts courts strictly enforce procedural requirements.
+Massachusetts Housing Court judges strictly enforce procedural requirements โ€” even minor technical errors can result in full dismissal, requiring you to start the entire process over.

 ๐Ÿ’ฐ

-Rent Was Paid / Right to Cure
+Rent Was Paid / Statutory Right to Cure

 ๐Ÿ”ง